eiskalteschatten/developers-notebook-electron/README.md

     - [ ] Move database (similar to iTerm2's preferences)
 - [x] Add Vue Routing to remember where the user was when the program is next launched.
 Save the user's location in localStorage when switching routes.
 - [ ] About modal
+- [ ] Back and forward navigation button using Vue's routing

 ## Roadmap